 Here’s another food that you’ve probably been storing on your counter and inadvertently lessening its quality.
 Just like spices, olive oil can go bad more quickly if it’s stored in direct light and heat.
 The same is true for other types of oil as well; they will keep better in a cool, dark place.
 “Inside a cabinet or pantry works well for most oils,” Bostic suggests.
 Here’s how to clean grease off of the most common kitchen surfaces.

 Put simply, food and chemical-packed cleaning products don’t mix!
 You don’t want to risk spilling any of these inedible substances onto your food or the areas where you prep it.
 Even more kitchen-friendly products, like dish soap and disinfectant, should be stored in a closet or a cabinet, such as one underneath the sink, especially once they’re open.
 This way, they’ll have a much lower chance of spilling into your kitchen prep space, which, in addition to potentially being dangerous, also just makes a big mess.
-Make sure you also avoid these popular yet toxic spring cleaning products.

 With the increasing popularity of home devices that can be very helpful while cooking, such as the Amazon Alexa, it’s tempting to keep them handy on your kitchen counter.
 But considering the amount of water-pouring, dishwashing, and accidental spillage that happens during meal preparation, it’s better to be safe than sorry.
 Keep your phones, laptops, virtual assistants, and speakers off your counter and out of range of any potential water damage.
 Now that you know what not to keep on your counter, find out how to fix more of the common kitchen mistakes you’re probably making.